cotejp/jquery.cssliveupdate/README.md

 ## Demo

-You can view and try out a live demo at this address http://cote.cc/projects/cssliveupdate
+A simple demo is included in the demo folder.
+You can also try out a live demo at this address http://cote.cc/projects/cssliveupdate

 ## Setup